AdobeDocs/control-panel-learn.en/help/subdomains-and-certificates/add-ssl-certificates.md

 ### 2. Purchase SSL Certificate

-After obtaining the CSR, you will need to purchase the SSL certificate from a Certificate Authority approved by your organization.
+After obtaining the CSR, you must purchase the SSL certificate from a Certificate Authority approved by your organization.

 ### 3. Install SSL Certificates

-Once you have obtained the SSL certificate it will need to be installed for the subdomains you are planning on securing.
+Once you have obtained the SSL certificate, it must be installed for the subdomains you are planning on securing.

 The video below explains how to install SSL certificates in [!UICONTROL Control Panel].